 ii.
 Exposure, or rights, to variable returns from its involvement with the investee, and

 iii.
-The ability to use its power over the investee to affect the amount of the investors returns
+The ability to use its power over the investee to affect the amount of the investors returns.

 Power over the investee

 • owning a majority of the voting rights is not always necessary to have control.
 Instead, control requires that the investor’s power/rights are sufficient for it to unilaterally direct the relevant activities that most affect the investee’s returns.
-For example, SBR candidates should consider who makes the operating, financing and capital decisions, and who appoints key management personnel.
+SBR candidates should consider who makes the operating, financing and capital decisions, and who appoints key management personnel.

 Exposure or rights to variable returns